 The relationship between Russia and the West, in ten films

-Brussels, Jan 28 (EFE).- The difficult relationship between Russia and the West, which has become tense again as a result of Moscow’s military concentration around Ukraine, has been an important source of inspiration for cinema, which has not missed the opportunities to portray the disagreements between the two blocs, often in suspense films, but also in comedies.
+The difficult relationship between Russia and the West, which has become tense again as a result of Moscow’s military concentration around Ukraine, has been an important source of inspiration for the cinema, which has not missed opportunities to portray the disagreements between two blocks, often in thrillers, but also in comedies.

 Next, we review some of the most significant titles in the history of the seventh art.